sheldonucr/ucr-eecs168-lab/lab1/README.md

 ## Part 1: Setup your design workspace

-You need to login our `storm.engr.ucr.edu` server first.
+You need to login our `bender.engr.ucr.edu` server first.
 If you do not know how to connect our server, please check out [lab1](../lab0)

 You can use your home folder (`~ or /home/[Account Name]`, in the example, [Account Name will be `tkim` or `zsun`, you need to use your own account) or you can create a new folder to have your design for this eecs168 course.
 To create your design folder, you need to type followings.
 The first command let you move your home folder, and `mkdir` command is to create your folder.